pingswept/design-for-fab/content/logistics/projects.md

 Project due: Thursday, February 9, at the start of class. -->

-# P3: Build a wind-powered car
+# P3: Build a wind-powered vehicle

 Build a small vehicle (less than 40 cm long) that can drive **upwind** without any source of energy other than the wind.
 We will use a fan for testing.